 If any of those symptoms appear, the person is advised to seek professional help immediately.

 After numerous reports of negative effects and doctors started to realize the potential dangers, Roche recalled Accutane in 2009.
 Now, only generic brands are available (Amnesteen, Claravis and Sotret — are still available).
-Roche claimed they did not recall it based on safety concerns but because the market had become saturated with the generic brands.
+Roche claimed they did not recall it based on safety concerns but because the market had become saturated with the generic brands (if they were still making money though…).
 Accutane has now been recalled in 11 other countries.

 The FDA gave Accutane a pregnancy rating of X, which means it should not be taken during pregnancy because there is evidence of fetal abnormalities when it is used during pregnancy.
 In 2006, a strict system was put in place, called the i-PLEDGE program.
 The computer-based system required registration by pharmacies, doctors and patients.
 Within the system, negative pregnancy tests from approved labs were periodically required before medication was dispensed, prescriptions only covered 30 days at a time, and users were required to utilize two types of birth control.